Plant These Super-Seeds Into Your Diet

 Calcium is imperative for strong teeth and bones.
 It also plays a part in blood clotting and muscle and nerve function.
 For those who are unable to get their calcium from dairy products, they are the perfect alternative being a great source of calcium.
 They also contain phosphorus which forms DNA and magnesium which is important for your metabolism.

-Furthermore, chia seeds can also act as alternative protein source for those who do not eat meat and animal products.
+Furthermore, chia seeds can also act as an alternative protein source for those who do not eat meat and animal products.

 Because of their ability to thicken, chia seeds can be added to sauces or used to create desserts.
 They can also be added to cereal and yogurts.

-The soluble fibre also helps to regulate blood sugar and appetite.
+The soluble fiber also helps to regulate blood sugar and appetite.
 The regulation of blood sugar helps to lower the risk of diabetes whereas the regulation of appetite helps in regards to weight management.

 There have also been reports that display the anticancer properties of flaxseeds.
 According to a study published in Clinical Cancer Research, they may lower the risk of cancer by hindering the growth of cancer tumors.

 The body has a hard time digesting whole flaxseeds thus it’s best to consume ground flaxseeds.
 Ground flaxseeds can be used in baking as egg substitutes.
-They can also be mixed into salads, yogurts and smoothies.
+They can also be mixed into salads, yogurts, and smoothies.

 They are considered a complete protein source- they contain all essential amino acids which the body is unable to produce.
 This is especially vital for vegetarians and vegans.

 Hemp seeds also contain plant-based compounds- phytosterols- that, according to studies, can help lower cholesterol and improve cardiovascular health.